+Prerequisite: 3.50 GPA or better

 BROADCAST JOURNALISM 1532

+1 semester 1⁄2 credit

-- Purpose: This class is intended to provide motivated, creative students the opportunity to enhance their public speaking skills as well as work behind the scenes to plan and deliver the daily high school video announcements in a fast-paced environment.
-Additionally, students may collaborate, generate, and execute special broadcasts. - Content: Students work hard each class period to study and showcase the techniques effective speakers and content creators use to create a broadcast.
-They will also select and use appropriate process techniques to produce well-practiced and executed announcements as well as create media work.
-In addition, students will understand the various stages and
+Purpose: This class is intended to provide motivated, creative students the

+opportunity to enhance their public speaking skills as well as work behind the scenes to plan and deliver the daily high school video announcements in a fast-paced environment.
+Additionally, students may collaborate,

+generate, and execute special broadcasts.